UstadMobile/UstadMobile/test-end-to-end/test-descriptions/007_002b_user_registration_above_age_13_register_directly_on_learning_space_by_creating_a_username_and_password_test_description.md

 ## Description:

-When registration is enabled: Users over 13 can register directly
+When registration is enabled: Users over 13 can register directly on learning space by creating a username and password

 ## Step-by-Step Procedure: